via Homebrew

-Terminal-based star map that displays real-time positions of stars, planets, and constellations in ASCII
+Terminal-based star map displaying real-time positions of celestial objects with ASCII rendering

-astroterm is a terminal-based astronomy tool that renders star maps directly in the command line using ASCII graphics.
-Written in C, it displays real-time positions of stars, planets, constellations, and moon phases for any specified date, time, and location on Earth.
-Users can configure observations for past, present, or future celestial events with precise coordinate input or by selecting from a database of cities.
+astroterm is a terminal-based astronomical visualization tool written in C that renders star maps directly in the terminal using ASCII characters.
+It displays the real-time positions of stars, planets, constellations, and moon phases for any specified date, time, and geographic location.
+The tool supports both past and future celestial events, making it useful for astronomical planning and historical reference.

 # via Homebrew